sfeir-open-source/sfeir-school-dbt/docs/markdown/20-project-structure/20-dbt_project.md

 ## What is this file?

-`dbt_project.yml` provides configuration settings and metadata for the project
+`dbt_project.yml` provides configuration settings and metadata for the project.

 Project files tell dbt **WHAT** to run.